Skip To Content

 1. Tap Profile Profile.

-The status of sensors are displayed in the Sensors section.
+The status of the sensors is displayed in the Sensors section.

 2. Ensure that the following permissions are enabled: